 2.2 - Third Quarterly Review Meeting The CAC will use artifacts and data to check KPI progression for all strategies.
 DEMOGRAPHICS GPS Quarter 3 KPI Q3 Rating Findings / Next Steps DE-1 By the end of the third quarter, 100% of students that maintain an attendance rate of 96% will participate in a special event.
 Choose One DE-2 By the end of the third quarter, 75% of family communication will be in both languages.
 Choose One DE-3 By the end of the third quarter, Choose One DE-4 By the end of the third quarter, Choose One STUDENT LEARNING GPS Quarter 3 KPI Q3 Rating Findings / Next Steps SL-1 By the end of the third quarter, MOY MAP Data will demonstrate that at least 60% of our K-2 students met or exceeded their growth goal.
 By the end of the second Choose One SL-2 By the end of the third quarter, MOY MAP Data will demonstrate that at least 60% of our K-2 students met or exceeded their growth goal.
 By the end of the second Choose One SL-3 By the end of the third quarter, MOY MAP data will demonstrate that at least 60% of our students met or exceeded their growth goal.
-Choose One SL-4 By the end of the third quarter, Choose One PROCESSES & PROGRAMS GPS Quarter 3 KPI Q3 Rating Findings / Next Steps PP-1 By the end of the third quarter, Counselor will deliver guidance lessons centered around SEL in 100% of classrooms and 50% of teachers implement proactive behavior interventions.
+Choose One SL-4 By the end of the third quarter, Choose One PROCESSES & PROGRAMS GPS Quarter 3 KPI Q3 Rating Findings / Next Steps PP-1 By the end of the third quarter, Counselor will deliver guidance lessons centered around SEL in 100% of elementary classrooms.
 Choose One PP-2 By the end of the third quarter, 50% of Special Education teaching staff will receive training and/or instructional materials identified areas of academic need.
 Choose One PP-3 By the end of the third quarter, 75% of the calibration action plan will be completed.
 Choose One PP-4 By the end of the third quarter, 50% of PLCs will consistently use the campus-wide process.
 Choose One PERCEPTIONS GPS Quarter 3 KPI Q3 Rating Findings / Next Steps PE-1 By the end of the third quarter, at least 30 parent/community members will attend community platicas.
 Choose One PE-2 By the end of the third quarter, 75% of teachers will send weekly communication to families via common platforms Canva: Bobcat Bulletin.
-Choose One By the end of the third guarter, Choose One PE-3 By the cha of the time quarter, PE-3 PE-4 By the end of the third quarter, Choose One
+Choose One PE-3 By the end of the third quarter, Choose One PE-4 By the end of the third quarter, Choose One